 S3 Episode 5: Mom and Monique

 In this episode of Where Should We Begin with Esther Perel, we witness a family where boundaries have become blurred.
-The ‘couple’ we meet in Mom and Monique is a mother/daughter.
+The ‘couple’ we meet in Mom and Monique is a parent/child.
 While the episode doesn’t center around romantic love, it’s no less layered, powerful or nuanced.
 As the pair navigate Monique stepping out of a brother’s shadow and into a space where being human and having needs is OK, we witness Monique literally and metaphorically embrace a mother’s love.

 What to listen for in this episode of Where Should We Begin with Esther Perel: